actris/data-management-plan/DMP/ACTRIS-DMP.md

 ![Architecture of the ACTRIS Data Centre](img/figures/figure2.jpg) *Figure 2: Architecture of the ACTRIS Data Centre*

 During the ACTRIS implementation phase (expected 2020-2024), the Central Facilities will be constructed and their services tested.
-The ACTRIS Central Facilities host selection was a part of ACTRIS PPP, and the following consortium is selected to host the ACTRIS Data Centre, and the various units with services to data producers and data users.
+The following consortium is selected to host the ACTRIS Data Centre, and the various units with services to data producers and data users.

 | Name of Central Facility and associated Unit                                | Hosting institution and contribution | Main activities                                                   |
 |--------------------------------------------------------------|--------------------------------------|--------------------------------------------------------------------|